MaciekSznu/ascnc/README.md

-# A usefull landing page to train my skils
+# A usefull landing page to train my skils, deployed for testing.